torchbox/design-in-browser-bootstrap/README.md

 * [SASS](http://sass-lang.com/) CSS with [auto-prefixing](https://github.com/postcss/autoprefixer).
 * [Browsersync](https://www.browsersync.io).
 * [Rollup](https://rollupjs.org) and [Babel](https://babeljs.io) for ES2015 support with module loading.
+* Consideration for images, currently copying the directory only - to avoid slowdowns and non-essential dependancies.
 * An automated way to upload your site to a staging server using [dploy](https://github.com/LeanMeanFightingMachine/dploy).

 ## Installation